oravus/vpr-workshop/README.md

-# VPR Workshop
+# Localization Workshop
-This is a VPR workshop
+This is a Localization workshop